eburley/eburley.github.com/_posts/2013-9-19-dbag-want-ads.md

 I would have also objected to the term 'rockstar'.
 If you're a 'rockstar'  I'll have heard of you, or you'll show up in a [Google](https://www.google.com/?q=Guido%20Van%20Rossum#q=Guido+Van+Rossum) search, and you won't need to call yourself a 'rockstar'.
 If you think of yourself as a rockstar and expect treatment, hours, and
 [room service](http://theweek.com/article/index/224260/celebrity-tour-riders-the-9-most-ridiculous-demands) to match, I'd rather not interview you.

-In summary:: If you're part of a hiring team, you owe it to yourself to read your job listings and those of the recruiters that represent you.
-Make sure that your culture and the messages they're sending about your culture actually match.
+In summary: If you're part of a hiring team, you owe it to yourself to read your job listings and those of the recruiters that represent you.
+Make sure that the messages your jop postings are sending about your culture actually match your culture.

 (note -- as with everything on this little site, my opinions are my own, and may not reflect those of my employer)